mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

 However, you might have noticed that we subtly introduced a new flow function, the `onEach` function.
-We'll delve in functions controlling the lifecycle of flows in a minute, but we can say that the `onEach` function is used to apply a lambda to each value emitted by the flow, and it's used in combination with the call the of `collect` function without parameters.
+We'll delve into functions controlling the lifecycle of flows in a minute.
+Still, we can say that the `onEach` function applies a lambda to each value emitted by the flow, and it's used in combination with the call of the `collect` function without parameters.

-Every suspending function must have a coroutine context and suspending lambdas used as input to flows function are no exception.
-In fact, a flow uses internally the context of the coroutine that calls the `collect` function.
+Every suspending function must have a coroutine context, and suspending lambdas used as input to the flows function is no exception.
+A flow uses internally the context of the coroutine that calls the `collect` function.
 Let's make an example and rewrite the previous code using the `withContext` function to change the context:

 ```kotlin
 withContext(CoroutineName("Main")) {